wp-plugins/dynamic-widgets/trunk/readme.txt

 * Confirm you really want to uninstall the plugin.
 After the cleanup, the plugin is deactivated automaticly.
 * Remove the directory 'dynamic-widgets' underneath to the `/wp-content/plugins/` directory.

+== Release notes ==

+Starting with version 1.3.5 Dynamic Widgets is using a new method for removing widgets from the sidebar(s).
+This new method, called FILTER, is more in line with the way WordPress provides access for plugins to it's system.
+However this method comes with a downside.
+Due to it's nature it might slow down the process of removing widgets when you have and use many sidebars.
+For this, there is the OLD method.
+The OLD method uses the previous method before version 1.3.5.
+Downside of that method is it may leave you behind with a visible empty sidebar.
+There is a way to prevent this, but for that you have to have some PHP programming knowledge.
+Ask me for an example script if you need it.
+If you are using the standard WP Twenty Ten theme, you probably want to have a look at the [Twenty Ten Weaver](http://wpweaver.info/themes/twenty-ten-weaver/) theme.
+Bruce from WP Weaver fixed the empty sidebar with the help of this example script.
+So you don't need to fix it yourself.

+You can switch to the OLD method by clicking on the 'Advanced >' link in the Dynamic Widgets overview page and checking 'Use OLD method'.

 == Changelog ==

+= Version 1.3.5 =

+* Added support for themes which use the WP function is_active_sidebar() when the method is set to FILTER (default).
+* Bugfix by removing a possible unnecessary loop for dynamic widget options.

 = Version 1.3.4 =